 For information on where you can purchase seed you can check out the Dwarf Tomato Project.

 Best Cherry Tomato To Grow In Pots

 Tiny Tim – As for the best small tomato to grow in pots, a very popular variety perfect for pots is Tiny Tim.
 This determinate bush or dwarf cherry tomato and can be grown in a small 5 gallon pot (19 liters) or around 5 x 5 inches (12.5 x 12.5 cm).

 What Size Pot To Grow Tomatoes?

-Selecting the right pot size to grow tomatoes will be determined by the variety of tomato you grow.
+Selecting the right pot size to grow tomatoes will be determined by the variety of tomatoes you grow.

-A 5 gallon container will allow a small bush variety tomato plant enough soil, and access to the nutrients in the soil, to grow well.
-If space permits, a 7-10 gallon (27-38 litre) pot is even better.
+A 5-gallon container will allow a small bush variety tomato plant enough soil, and access to the nutrients in the soil, to grow well.
+If space permits, a 7-10 gallon (27-38 liter) pot is even better.

 Tomatoes have a large root system and require an adequate pot size in order to produce healthy growth and an abundant harvest.